CONTENTS | UP | DARK | HOME

 2. Economics And Immigration Questions

 If this is true, then poorer economies are obviously in much greater need of an economic boost.
-Hence, it would make more sense for people who don’t like living in Western countries (e.g. leftists) to migrate to third-world countries to boost developing economies, rather than developed economies.
+Hence, it would make more sense for people who don’t like living in Western countries (e.g. leftists) to migrate to third-world countries, rather than having third-worlders migrate to the West.

 Reducing immigration isn’t a silver bullet.